Mohith-M-2004/Vehicle_Service_Management_System/README.md

-# 🚗 Smart Workshop Manager
+# 🚗 Vehicle Service Management System

 A console-based Java CRUD application designed to manage vehicles and their service records efficiently.